-If you’ve never tried or heard of this Israeli breakfast dish, I highly urge you to try this shakshuka recipe.
+If you’ve never tried or heard of this egg dish, I highly urge you to try the shakshuka recipe.

-The whole premise of shakshuka recipe is centered around the combination of tomatoes and eggs which are a perfect blend – the tanginess and juiciness of the tomatoes and the soft creaminess of the eggs are a match unlike any other.
+The whole premise of the shakshuka recipe is centered around the combination of tomatoes and eggs, which are a perfect blend – the tanginess and juiciness of the tomatoes and the soft creaminess of the eggs are a match unlike any other.

-The simplicity of this dish also is its biggest selling point – fresh flavors, good protein, and super easy to make.
+This dish’s simplicity is also its biggest selling point – fresh flavors, good protein, and super easy to make.

 Shakshuka originated in Africa but later got recognition in Middle Eastern Cuisine.

-There are many variations of shakshuka recipe prepared in Middle Eastern and Mediterranean Cuisine.
+Many variations of the shakshuka recipes are popular in Middle Eastern and Mediterranean Cuisine.

 However, the flavors and cooking process of the dish are very similar to Indian curries.
 The shakshuka recipe is easily adaptable to suit the local palettes.

 My Indian Style Shakshuka

 This Indian-style shakshuka recipe is very similar to that of curry masala.

-The frying of onion and tomatoes, adding Indian spices, the touch of coriander, and green chili, will definitely remind of making an Indian curry.
+Frying onion and tomatoes, adding Indian spices, the touch of coriander, and green chili will remind me of making an Indian curry.

 The tomato sauce is spiced with a hint of Indian spices and has small pockets of perfectly runny eggs.

-Other versions of the shakshuka recipe recommend adding more vegetables, red bell peppers, minced meat, or lean protein like chicken, chickpeas, or even soft cheese such as feta to the dish.
+Other versions of the shakshuka recipe recommend adding more vegetables, red bell peppers, minced meat, lean protein like chicken, chickpeas, or even soft cheese such as feta to the dish.

 Shakshuka can either be baked or cooked on a stovetop.
 This one is a very easy stovetop shakshuka recipe.

 But you need a cast-iron skillet or a heavy-duty non-stick pan for making shakshuka.

 The Sauce: Just sauté some onions and tomato in oil.
-You need both, chopped and pureed tomato.
+You need both chopped and pureed tomato.
 Season with salt, turmeric, cumin powder, and red chili powder.
-This mix needs to cook until the tomatoes are almost reduced to a rich, saucy blend.
+This mix must cook until the tomatoes are almost reduced to a rich, saucy blend.